Baltimore Farmers' Market, Holliday & Saratoga Sts., Baltimore, Maryland, September 2017. Photo by Diane F. Evartt.

 Pumpkin vines with flowers, Baltimore, Maryland, September 2016.
 Photo by Sarah A. Hanks.

-2017 Census of Agriculture.
+Selected fresh market vegetables and melons were harvested from 29,339 acres and were valued at $71.3 million, according to the 2017 Census of Agriculture.
 These include sweet corn (over 8,000 acres), watermelon (over 3,700 acres) and snap beans (over 3,100 acres), and cucumbers.
 In 2018, potatoes were harvested from 2,200 acres and amounted to 510,000 hundredweight with cash receipts of $10.4 million.

 Fruits, Tree Nuts, & Berries.
 According to the 2017 Census of Agriculture, orchards in Maryland covered some 4,183 acres and were worth $23.7 million.
 Apples (1,793 acres) and grapes (1,170 acres on 187 farms) became the most productive crops.
 In 2018, some 39.6 million pounds of apples were harvested.